getinstancemz/listingtools/README.md

 Potentially very large.
 Will recurse through files in the source directory and renumber listings.
 Always back up before running.

 #### Notes
 Typically you would use this to handle deletions or additions.
-You might take out a listing during writing / development so that your index looks like:
+Imagine, for example, your listing index looks like this:

 ```
 001.01: